Learning Multi-Aspect Item Palette: A Semantic Tokenization Framework for Generative Recommendation: Experiments

-\textbf{Baseline models.} We benchmark our proposed \model{} framework against unique id-based recommenders (SASRec~\cite{sasrec} and P5~\cite{p5}) and semantic code-based recommenders (TIGER~\cite{tiger} and LC-Rec~\cite{lc-rec}).
-Specifically, SASRec employs a multi-layer attention network with causal attention, utilizing unique identifiers and trained on a next-item prediction task.
-P5 integrates unique item identifiers into large language models.
-TIGER and LC-Rec use pretrained SentenceBERT~\cite{sentencebert} and Llama-1 to extract item content embeddings, respectively.
-For a fair comparison, all code-based recommenders, i.e., TIGER, LC-Rec, and our \model{}, represent each item using four codes, with a fixed code vocabulary of 256 at each position.
+\textbf{Baseline models.} We benchmark our proposed \model{} framework against unique ID-based recommenders (GRU4Rec~\cite{gru4rec}, Caser~\cite{caser}, SASRec~\cite{sasrec}, Bert4Rec~\cite{bert4rec}, and P5~\cite{p5}) and semantic code-based recommenders (TIGER~\cite{tiger} and LC-Rec~\cite{lc-rec}, CoST~\cite{CoST}, and EAGER~\cite{eager}).
+It is important to note that comparing other methods with EAGER is not equitable, as EAGER learns semantic identifiers based on both item content and behavioral knowledge.
+All code-based recommenders, i.e., TIGER, LC-Rec, CoST, and our \model{}, represent each item using four codes ($v=4$), with a fixed code vocabulary of 256 at each position.

 \textbf{Evaluation Metrics.} We follow the common practice~\cite{tiger,tokenrec} to evaluate the effectiveness of sequential recommenders with the widely used metrics, i.e., Recall and NDCG~\cite{ndcg}.
 In this work, we use Recall@1, Recall@5, Recall@10, Recall@20, NDCG@1, NDCG@5, NDCG@10, and NDCG@20 for evaluation.